IDNI/TML/README.md

-and the iteration is repeated as long as either the "set" operations don't change anything (a "pass" case), or when we repeat to a previous state and therefore will loop if will continue the same way (a "fail" case).
+and the iteration is repeated as long as either the "set" operations don't change anything (a "pass" case), or when we repeat to a previous state and therefore will loop if will continue the same way (a "fail" case) // I don't get the last part of this sentence.

 *Remark: Note that the definition of TC is recursive, as it depends on TC as well.
 Further, on our example graph we have a cycle, so without any care, the